 The Office of Residence Life and/or Officers of Campus Safety have the right to inspect any and all residential facilities with just cause.
 If a suspected violation of the Student Code of Conduct is taking place, Campus Safety and Residence Life Staff have the right to enter the room immediately without warning.
+If there is just cause in relation to policy violations, Campus Safety and Residence Life staff may conduct a brief search to ensure the safety of all residents.
+Students will be required to leave the room during this time with Residence Life staff while the search is conducted for safety of all individuals involved.
 Additional Health and Safety inspections will be done to check for policy violations and fire safety.
 Formal inspections will be posted twenty-four hours before the inspection is done.
 At times it may be necessary to conduct an inspection without notice.
 This will only be done in times of an emergency or when it is believed that a student's health or safety is in jeopardy.